neuralpain/mind-map/README_EN.md

 # License

-MIT. `mind-map` It can be used commercially at will while retaining the copyright notice.
-If you don't want to keep it, you can contact the author.
+MIT. `mind-map` can be used commercially, as you like, as long is it retains the copyright notice.
+If you want a custom license for use within your organization, you can contact the author.

 # WeChat Exchange Group

-There are a large number of people in the group chat, and you cannot join the group through the QR code.
-You can add WeChat `wanglinguanfang` to pull you into the group.
+Because of the large number of people in the group chat, you will not be able to join via QR code.
+You can add the WeChat account of `wanglinguanfang` and ask to be added to the group.
 Questions related to mind maps can be asked in the group, so there is no need to chat with the author privately.

 # Star the project

-If you like this project, you are welcome to order a star, which is very important to us.
+If you like this project, you are welcome to give it a star, which is very important to us.

 [![Star History Chart](https://api.star-history.com/svg?repos=wanglin2/mind-map&type=Date)](https://star-history.com/#wanglin2/mind-map&Date)

 # About customization

 If you have personalized commercial customization needs, you can contact us.
-We provide paid development services, regardless of front-end, back-end, or deployment, we can help you get it done in one stop.
+We provide paid development services, so whether it be front-end, back-end, or deployment, we can help you get it done in one stop.

 # Invite the author for a cup of coffee

 Open source is not easy.
-If this project is helpful to you, you can consider asking the author for a cup of coffee.
-Your support is the biggest motivation for developers to continue to maintain~
+If this project is helpful to you, you can consider buying the author a cup of coffee.
+Your support is the biggest motivation for developers to continue maintenance!

-> It is recommended to use Alipay, but WeChat cannot get the avatar.
-Please note [Mind Map] for transfer.
+> It is recommended to use Alipay, but an avatar is not available for WeChat.
+Please note "Mind Map" in the message/remark when committing the transfer.

 <p>
   <img src="./web/src/assets/img/alipay.jpg" style="width: 300px" />